branding

 A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.

-In other words, your brand is your distinguishing factor – which is important for businesses of all shapes and sizes.
+In other words, your brand is your distinguishing factor.

 The first step to building your chiropractic brand is understanding who you are.
 Now, “who you are” isn’t where you went to college.
 It’s not your qualifications and achievements.